-Work & Travel Australia: A Year in Review
+Work & Travel Australia: A Year in Review with Paul.

 This edition comes from Global Traveller Paul from the US, as he stationed himself in Australia on a year-long Working Holiday trip with Global Work & Travel.

 In order to quench my thirst to travel the world, slowly tick things off my bucket list, and see the infamous land down under.
 I decided to save all my paychecks, quit my job in Los Angeles, sell my precious car and pack everything I own into a backpack and a carry on suitcase.